-The internal structure of your brain is responsible for absorbing, storing and retrieving information.
+The internal structure of your brain is responsible for absorbing, identifying, sorting, labeling, storing and retrieving information.
 Your brain uses neurotransmitters to carry, store and retrieve the information you’ve collected.

 The information that you’ve collected, stored and retrieved, becomes a memory.
 Your brain uses your memories to control, guide and initiate your behavior.

-Your brain needs information to control and guide behavior.
-It controls and guides behavior in an effort to ensure survival and comfort.
+Your brain controls and guides behavior in an effort to ensure survival and comfort.
 It obtains the information it stores from your thoughts, experiences and behavior; the things you do.
 Who you are.
 The frequency and need of the things you do establishes the importance of the information you collect and how its stored.

 Second, brain plasticity allows the brain to function efficiently.
-Blood is your brain’s only support resource.
+Blood is your brain’s only resource.
 The amount of blood used in any given action, which includes thought, determines the cost of that action.
-By continuously reorganizing the internal structure of the brain based on need and importance, the brain’s plasticity is minimizing the cost of any particular action.
+By continually reorganizing the internal structure of the brain based on need and importance, brain’s plasticity is minimizing the cost of any particular action.

 You can leave comments or questions below